Things to Consider Before You Commission a Website

-At the start of every web project, we send our clients a full project briefing document to help us understand exactly what you want (and expect) from your new website.
-The answers you give at this stage will form the basis of a discussion to help us really get to know you and your business, and make sure we design a site that you love, and that helps you achieve your goals and increase conversions.
+At the start of each web project, we send our clients a full briefing document to help us understand exactly what you want (and expect) from your new website.
+The answers you give at this stage will form the basis of a discussion to help us really get to know you and your business.
+It also enables us to make sure we design a site that you love, and that helps you achieve your goals and increase conversions.

 So what are the key things to consider before you commission a new website?